Botmasterkenya/Eid-Website/README.md

 3.  **Open your browser** and navigate to `http://localhost:8080`.

 ## Enjoy! 🤍✨
-*May this beautiful Eid bring peace, happiness, and lots of laughter.*
+*May this beautiful Eid bring peace, happiness, and lots of laughter..*